Back To Top

 Leather upper needs careful looking after

-Approaching it's 20th anniversary, the top performance shoe from Adidas has had a complete redesign for 2024 from the inside out.
+Due to it's 20th anniversary a couple of years ago, the top performance shoe from Adidas had a complete redesign when it came out a while ago.
 Although the overall looks are rather similar the changes made are more out of view.
 So they have started by changing the studs to now be replaceable which was a bit of a problem that people had with the previous model, and they have also changed the materials in the heel to increase stability and comfort.

 The new T-Shaped suede heel is made of three pieces, combining soft, anti abrasive sandwiched textile that runs from the inside of the heel to the top of the collar.
 This is a lot softer than the previous model and you could really feel this when it came to testing them.
 When testing we also noticed they had increased the arch and heel support which is in part due to the re shaping of the insole, therefore increasing overall comfort as well.